wyrm65/resource.images.classificationicons.colour/README.md

 		resource://resource.images.classificationicons.colour/] $INFO[Listitem.MPAA,,.png]</value>
 	</variable>

+Variable code above not strictly required, but does allow for the user to stick with United States certification over their local region if required.

 ## CONVERTING TO NEW SCHEME:

 Unfortunately the new naming scheme is not really compatible with the old scheme and thus will require the user to make changes to their video database.
 The suggested way to convert to the new scheme include:

 * Use the Universal movie scrapper.
 Under the scrappers configuration settings 'Ratings' change to your prefered certification country to your required country.
   Then change the certification prefix setting to required country followed by a space.
 Rescrape your video library.
 Slow and only applies to movie library.
+(Don't need to use certification prefix as this is now provided automagically)
 * Export your library to seperate .nfo files and then edit MPAA entry of each file.
 Slow and tedious, but does get the job done.
 * Making use of an external library managment program to edit MPAA entries to use new scheme.
-I have not used these type of programs so have nothing to say on their usefulness.
+I have not used these types of programs so have nothing to say on their usefulness.
 * Hopefully I can convince a script writer to write a script to bulk convert to new naming scheme.
 This has the best potiential to provide a seemless transition to new system.
-Fingers crossed.
+Fingers crossed. ( Nope, no takers.
+Have made minors changes to allow for this. )
 * And finally, the scrapper writters see the value of new scheme and update their scrappers to suit.

 ## ADDENDUM TO ABOVE POINT: